 “Creativity is an inherent human quality of the highest order.
 When we create, we become more than the sum of our parts.”Yanni

-Miss Rachel Horrocks – Teacher of Technology
+Miss Rachel Horrocks – Teacher for Technology (Food and textiles specialism)

 Art is part of the Technology and Creative arts department within Outwood Academy Ripon.
 Within Art we have access to 2 large well-resourced teaching rooms, to a kiln room for firing clay, a printing press and computer access with design software from Adobe Photoshop to 3D studio max.
 As part of a larger department we also have access to a laser cutter and 2D design software.

 This course covers a wide range of art and design areas from illustration to computer aided design and from painting and drawing to laser cuts and wire models

 Students develop their drawing and painting skills whilst also experimenting with specialist computer software and 3D skills.

 This unit will help you to develop your art skills and techniques whilst producing work for your art portfolio.
 You will be given a theme or starting point in which you will develop your own project from.
 You will need to follow the design process through the stages or research and ideas, experimentation and development, artist research to produce your final outcome(s) Throughout this unit you will be shown relevant techniques by your teacher and you will have the opportunity to discuss ideas not only with your teacher but also your group.

 Unit 2 : Externally Set Project